zotonic/ua_classifier/README.markdown

-lser-Agent classification using TheWeatherChannel's dClass and OpenDDR
+User-Agent classification using TheWeatherChannel's dClass and OpenDDR
 ======================================================================

 An implementation of the user agent classification library [dClass by TheWeatherChannel](https://github.com/TheWeatherChannel/dClass) using an Erlang NIF.